piccolo-orm/piccolo/docs/src/piccolo/projects_and_apps/included_apps.rst

 if your fixture containts 10,000 rows, this will mean 10 insert queries.

-You can tune this number higher or lower if you want (lower if the rows have a lot of columns), or higher if the converse is true.
+You can tune this number higher or lower if you want (lower if the table has a lot of columns, or higher if the table has few columns).

 .. code-block:: bash